Compassionate Low & High-Risk Pregnancy Care

 This term simply means that one or more factors are present that could lead to health problems, complications, or preterm birth throughout the pregnancy.
 Age is an important determinant, with women younger than 17 and older than 35 being more at risk for certain complications.
 Additional risk factors include:

-- Pre-existing Medical Condition – This might include high blood pressure or diabetes.
+• Pre-existing Medical Conditions – may include high blood pressure or diabetes

 Schedule Your Appointment

-To all of the women who are trying to get pregnant or have just learned they are pregnant, we congratulate you on this exciting time in your life!
+To all women trying to get pregnant or have just learned they are pregnant, we congratulate you on this exciting time!
 Contact us to schedule an appointment with a member of our caring staff to begin your prenatal care.
 We will guide you every step of the way with the goal of a healthy and fulfilling experience.